 Pursuant to Sections 360.5, 451, 1701, and 1705 of the Public Utilities Code, Sections 80002.5 and 80110 of the Water Code, and Rule 45 of the California Public Utilities Commission’s (Commission’s or CPUC’s) Rules of Practice and Procedure, Pacific Gas and Electric Company (PG&E) files this “Motion for Further Proceedings Regarding Implementation of the California Department of Water Resources (DWR) Revenue Requirement Pursuant to Public Utilities Code Section 360.5 and Water Code Sections 80002.5 and 80110.”

 As discussed in more detail below, the Motion requests that the Commission provide an opportunity for expedited evidentiary hearings and development of a formal record on the calculation, allocation, rate design and implementation of DWR’s revenue requirement and Fixed DWR Set-Aside under AB 1X and the Commission’s decisions implementing AB 1X.
+These expedited hearings should be consolidated and held on the same schedule as the hearings scheduled to establish revenue requirements for utility retained generation costs pursuant to the “Chief Administrative Law Judge’s Ruling,” dated June 15, 2001, in this docket.
 This Motion does not request any Commission proceedings to review the reasonableness or amount of DWR’s revenue requirement.
 However, without hearings and a formal record on the allocation of DWR’s revenue requirement, there is a significant risk of disagreement and litigation among interested parties and DWR over the allocation of DWR’s revenue requirement and the revenue requirement needed by the utilities to continue serving their retail customers and paying their existing power suppliers.
 If not resolved in an open, orderly and expedited process, such a disagreement and/or litigation could threaten or delay the issuance of bonds under AB 1X.

 an open, on-the-record commission proceeding, with opportunity for participation by interested parties, is the most fair and efficient way to allocate dwr’s revenue requirement.